Skip to main content

 Jan Lundin

-19. january 2023
+19. januar 2023

 Good insights on using AI.
 At Accessible Clloud we have already tried new concepts of testing websites using AI, Machine learning in combination with iComputer Vision.
 Using power ful computing power from Sas Institute we manage to build a solutions that was able to detect accessibility problems in forms on websites.